Country of Origin: Belgium

 Schipperkes are highly adaptable dogs.
 They do well in apartments as well as larger homes.
 Due to their high prey drive and urge to chase, they should only be let off-leash in secure areas.

-They do well in moderate climates.
 As with any dog, they are sensitive to very hot or very cold weather.
-A Schipperke is generally okay with some alone time, but they love their families deeply and should not be left alone for long periods of time.
+A Schipperke is generally okay with some alone time, but they love their families deeply, prefer to be with them, and should not be left alone for long periods of time.

-The Schipperke is a moderately trainable dog breed.
-They are highly intelligent, pick up on things quickly, and can learn practically anything.
-However, they are independent dogs that can have a stubborn streak.
 This can be difficult for first-time dog owners to navigate on their own, so puppy training and obedience classes are highly recommended.
 With persistence, patience, and positive training methods, a Schipperke is capable of learning almost anything.

 In addition to basic commands every dog should know, you should make sure you train your Schipperke to respond to commands to stop barking and to come when they are called.
 If these are not addressed during training, their watchdog tendencies and urge to wander can cause a Schipperke to bark a lot and to ignore you when you call for them.

-A Schipperke has moderate grooming needs.
-Their coat is generally low-maintenance, but they do shed moderately year-round and experience heavier shedding twice a year as the seasons change.
 Most of the time, weekly brushing is sufficient to keep them comfortable and their coat healthy.
 But, you may want to consider increasing to daily brushing, or at least brushing a few times a week, during the heavier shedding sessions.
 Bathing is only required on occasion.

 In addition to general coat care, you also need to care for your Schipperke’s nails, ears, and teeth.
-Monthly nail trimming is usually sufficient in order to keep nails from growing too long.
-Checking ears weekly and carefully cleaning as needed can help prevent ear infections.
-Practicing good dental care for dogs, like brushing teeth or using an enzyme toothpaste every day, can help prevent dental disease.
+Once or twice monthly nail trimming is usually sufficient in order to keep nails from growing too long.

 The Schipperke is an active dog breed with moderate exercise requirements.
 They are energetic and like to be busy.
-Daily walks in addition to some extra playtime and activity are usually enough for this little dog to stay happy and healthy.
+Daily walks, in addition to some extra playtime and activity, are usually enough for this little dog to stay happy and healthy.

 They’re also quite robust for their small size, so they will likely be up for more activity if you are.
 Your Schipperke will just be happy to be spending time with you.
 They may enjoy trips to the dog park, going on a hike with you, and more.
 Schipperkes are also good candidates for a few different types of dog sports like agility, obedience, and even herding.

-A Schipperke generally lives 12-14 years.
+A Schipperke generally lives 12-16 years on average.

 Schipperke is Flemish for “little captain”.
 Other translations include “little shepherd” and “little boatman”.
+Although many U.S. owners pronounce it [skip-er-kee], the correct pronunciation is [sheep-er-ker].